How did everything begin?

 been possible.
 Oxygen must have been present even then.

-Another piece of evidence contradicting the idea that the
+Another piece of evidence contradicting the idea that

-photosynthesis.
+on photosynthesis.
 It also proves that there could have been

 free oxygen on Earth in its early stages as well.